kenji-yt/snake-GENESPACE/README.md

 A Snakemake workflow to automate and facilitate identification of synteny and orthology using GENESPACE.

 The aim of this workflow is to make the use of GENESPACE easier.
-It does so by automating the most annoying parts of a GENESPACE analysis, namely:
+It does so by automating the most annoying parts of a GENESPACE analysis, namely:\n
-    - Input data formating
+\t- Input data formating\n
-    - Software instalation
+\t- Software instalation\n

 Input data formating is the "trickiest part of running GENESPACE" (see [GENESPACE section 3](https://github.com/jtlovell/GENESPACE)).
 With the snake-GENESPACE workflow you can have your data as GFF structural annotations and fasta genome assemblies.
-The workflow automatically:
+The workflow automatically:\n
-    - Converts the GFF file into a bed format.
+\t- Converts the GFF file into a bed format.\n
-    - Extracts and translates coding sequences into peptide fasta files.
+\t- Extracts and translates coding sequences into peptide fasta files.\n
-    - Renames each bed and fasta entry to have the exact same (gene) name.
-This is done with the brilliant [AGAT suite of tools](https://github.com/NBISweden/AGAT) and some custom awk script.
+\t- Renames each bed and fasta entry to have the exact same (gene) name.\n This is done with the brilliant [AGAT suite of tools](https://github.com/NBISweden/AGAT) and some custom awk script.

 GENESPACE also depends on the stand alone tools MCScanX and Orthofinder as well as a number of R-packages.
 It can be frustrating to manage installation of all the dependecies.
 Snakemake makes such dependencies easy to deal with by installing them automatically in a conda environment.
 All this means is that you just need to [install Snakemake via Conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and to git clone this repository to have all the GENESPACE requirement met.

 ## Usage

-The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=<owner>%2F<repo>).

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) <repo>sitory and its DOI (see above).
+- Install snakemake via conda.\n
+- git clone snake-GENESPACE.\n
+- format input directory.\n
+- modify config file.\n
+- run\n

 # TODO